AndreiE91/Linear_Feedback_Shift_Register/README.md

 cd Linear_Feedback_Shift_Register
 ```

-Open and build the project in Visual Studio afterwards.
+Open and implement the project in Vivado or any other VHDL tool afterwards.